CP1401/Practicals/prac_06/README.md

     print("Other value")
 ```

-If you never tested that you could see ALL 3 of "Small", "Big" and "Other", then you might think it works... and you
+If you never tested that you could see ALL 3 of "Small", "Big" and "Other", then you might think it works...
-wouldn't know that it's broken!
+But it doesn't - and you wouldn't know that it's broken!

 In the BMI question - look at how many possible outputs could occur and make sure your testing covers each one of
 them.